Castle of Cardona

-The Castle of Cardona (Castell de Cardona, [kəsˈteʎ də kəɾˈðonə]) is arguably the most important medieval fortress in Catalonia and one of the most important in Spain.
-It is situated on a hill overlooking the river valley of the Cardener and the town of Cardona.
+The Castle of Cardona (Castell de Cardona, [kəsˈteʎ də kəɾˈðonə]) is a medieval fortress in Catalonia, Spain.
+Situated on a hill overlooking the river valley of the Cardener and the town of Cardona.
+The fortress was initially constructed by Wilfred the Hairy in 886; it is now a hotel belonging to the state-owned Paradores chain.

+History

-The fortress was initially constructed by Wilfred the Hairy in 886.
-It is in both the Romanesque and Gothic styles, and includes the so-called Sala Dorada and Sala dels Entresols.
-During the 14th century, the dukes of Cardona came from the most important family of the Crown of Aragon, which was second only to the royal house.
-Because of this, they were called “kings without crowns,” as they had extensive territories in Catalonia, Aragon, and Valencia, and dynastic ties with Castile, Portugal, Sicily, and Naples.
+During the 14th century, Wilfred's heirs and successors, the dukes of Cardona, came from the most important family related to the Crown of Aragon, second only to the royal house itself.
+Because of this, they were called "kings without crowns", as they had extensive territories in Catalonia, Aragon, and Valencia, and dynastic ties with Castile, Portugal, Sicily, and Naples.
 This presumably increased the importance of the castle.
 In 1714, even after a Bourbon siege destroyed a good part of the castle's walls, the garrison was one of the last to surrender to the Bourbon troops which supported Philip V.

+Architecture

-Today, the castle's main jewel is the torre de la minyona (from the 11th century) a tower which measures 15 metres in height and 10 metres in diameter.
-Additionally, there is the romanesque Church of Sant Vicenç de Cardona adjacent to the fort.
-The fort is currently still owned by living members of the Aragón family.
+The castle's architecture features both the Romanesque and Gothic styles.
+Its principal rooms include the Sala Dorada ('golden room') and the Sala dels Entresols ('mezzanine room').
+The castle's main jewel is the 11th-century Torre de la Minyona ('maiden's tower'), a tower which measures 15 m in height and 10 m in diameter.
+The Church of Sant Vicenç de Cardona, adjacent to the fort proper, is in the Lombard Romanesque style.